neerjathakkar/academic-kickstart/content/post/why_phd.md

 *Neerja Thakkar graduated from Dartmouth in 2019 with a BA in Computer Science and Mathematics.
 For the past year, she was doing computational photography research in Spain on a Fulbright research scholarship, and in Fall 2020 she will be starting her PhD in EECS at UC Berkeley.*

-It's one thing to figure out how to position yourself and apply for a PhD program, but deciding that you actually want a PhD is an entirely different thing.
+It's one thing to figure out how to position yourself and apply for a PhD program, but deciding that you actually want a PhD is an entirely different process.
 In this post, I want to walk through the aspects of my academic journey in college that made me feel confident in my decision to pursue a PhD in computer science.
-Before I dive in, I want to make it clear that a PhD is at its core about research, so this post will really center around why I decided to go after a career in research.
+Before I dive in, I want to make it clear that a PhD is at its core about research.
+Therefore, this post will center on why I decided to go after a research career.

 **My Journey**